mdn/content/files/en-us/web/javascript/reference/statements/var/index.md

 In both NodeJS [CommonJS](https://www.commonjs.org/) modules and native [ECMAScript modules](/en-US/docs/Web/JavaScript/Guide/Modules), top-level variable declarations are scoped to the module, and are not added as properties to the global object.

-The list that follows the `var` keyword is called a _{{glossary("binding")}} list_ and is separated by commas, where the commas are _not_ [comma operators](/en-US/docs/Web/JavaScript/Reference/Operators/Comma_operator).
+The list that follows the `var` keyword is called a _{{glossary("binding")}} list_ and is separated by commas, where the commas are _not_ [comma operators](/en-US/docs/Web/JavaScript/Reference/Operators/Comma_operator) and the `=` signs are _not_ [assignment operators](/en-US/docs/Web/JavaScript/Reference/Operators/Assignment).
 Initializers of later variables can refer to earlier variables in the list and get the initialized value.

 ### Hoisting